Samuel-Moo/kotlin-androidStudio-basics/README.md

+# Kotlin
+Basics at kotlinBasics.md

-# kotlin-androidStudio-basics
+# Android Studio
-Repository to help learn the basics of Kotlin and Android Studio wiithout having to read documentation
+In progress